 Keratoconus

 According to the American Academy of Ophthalmology “Keratoconus is when the cornea thins out and bulges like a cone.
 Changing the shape of the cornea brings light rays out of focus.
 As a result, your vision is blurry and distorted, making daily tasks like reading or driving difficult.”
-If you have keratoconus, you should not have LASIK surgery, as it can exacerbate the situation.
-A cornea specialist should monitor your vision and keratoconus for treatment.
+If you have keratoconus, you should not have LASIK, PRK or EVO ICL surgery, as it can exacerbate the situation.
+A cornea specialist should monitor your vision and keratoconus for treatment with corneal crosslinking when appropriate.

-If you are interested in correcting your refractive error, whether it be nearsightedness, farsightedness, presbyopia or astigmatism, you should be thoroughly evaluated by a LASIK surgeon.
-There are dozens of ocular and whole-body health factors that must be taken into consideration to determine if LASIK or PRK surgery is right for you.
+If you are interested in correcting your refractive error, whether it be nearsightedness, farsightedness, presbyopia or astigmatism, you should always be thoroughly evaluated by an expert vision correction surgeon.
+There are dozens of ocular and whole-body health factors that must be taken into consideration before determining if LASIK, EVO ICL or PRK surgery is right for you.

 Ready to get started?